thefireflyer/AutoControlG/README.md

 # AutoControlG
-AutoControlG is a version of the AutoControl series made primarily in Godot, it currents support events, workspaces/environments, quick links and music playlists.
+AutoControlG is a version of the AutoControl series made in Godot, it currently support events, workspaces/environments, quick links and music playlists.

-<h2>Usage</h2>

-You can either simply run AutoControlG.exe (on windows) or if you have python installed you can run the background.py script for hotkeys (currently only supports windows).

-#

-Hotkeys:

-Ctrl+Shift+a, opens AutoControlG.exe

-Ctrl+Shift+alt+a, closes background.py
+<h2>Changelog</h2>